marcinjahn/technology-notebook/src/docs/computers/tpm/overview.md

 ### TPM 2.0

 Redesigned from scratch.
 It doesn't use SHA-1 hashing algorithm due to its weakness.
-The specification is *algorithm agile* - approved alghoritms may be added/removed in the future.
-All the authentication techniques were unified with a technique called *enhanced authorization*.
+The specification is _algorithm agile_ - approved alghoritms may be added/removed in the future.
+All the authentication techniques were unified with a technique called _enhanced authorization_.
+That allows to establish various rules regarding when secrets can be read (e.g. you have to identify yourself with an HMAC key nd you need to use fingerprint reader).
 TPM 2.0 can do anything that TPM 1.2 can do.

-## Terms

-### PCR
+## PCR

 A TPM register holding a hash value.
+It is used during PC boot to store hashes of measurements of various boot stages.
+We can create keys in TPM and specify that they can only be read if PCR is in a given state (_sealing_), or in a state approved by some authority (new in 2.0).
+For example, an organization could issue an update of BIOS to company's PCs.
+New version of BIOs will change values in PCRs.
+However, the organization knows which values these will be and it can provide new signatures.

+## SDKs

+There are many ways to access TPM.
+Some are specific to 1.2 or 2.0, some are specific to the platform (Windows, Linux).
+Main types:

+- proprietary apps that talk with TPM directly
+- PKCS #11 standard - only basic TPM services
+- MS CAPI (Windows-only) - only basic TPM services
+- TSS (e.g. TrouSerS) - TPM 1.2 only
+- TBS (Windows-only) - low-level
+- CNG (Windows-only)
+- TSS.NET - cross-platform implementation for TPM 2.0

+## TPM-supported Operations

+TPM is able to run the following cryptographic operations:

+- random number generation
+- hashing
+- HMACing
+- RSA
+- symmetric keys

+Some of these operations expect a handle to a key used during an operation (e.g. HMAC needs a handle to a secret key).